Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 10
 ```

-The figurine in here can only be earned from Chapter 14 and later.
+The figurine in here can only be earned from **Chapter 14** and later.
-You also need Red Souls to access this area.

-Go to the entrance to the left of the Vampire Brothers' House.
-Follow the path and when it diverges go straight, then follow down the pit.
-Go south, destroy the wooden blockade you'll find there and go up the stairs.
+At the entrance of the **Towers of Torment**, follow the path and when it diverges go straight, then go down the pit to the **Sewer Slums**.
+Go south, destroy the wooden planks and go up the stairs.
 Jump to the spiral nearby and then jump to the spiral to the north (take care of the enemies if they appear).
-Then just get into the entrance in front to get to Hidden Place 10.
+Then just get into the entrance in front to get to **Hidden Place 10**.

-Defeating all the enemies will earn you a Orc Skeleton figurine.
+Defeating all the enemies will earn you a **Orc Skeleton figurine**.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248726.png">